 One of the most popular Greek monasteries, due to its impressive architecture and the short distance from Elafonissi, is the Holy Monastery of Panagia Chrysoskalitissa.

 The monastery is located 72 km (45 miles) southwest of Chania, Crete on a 35 meter (115-foot) tall rock overlooking the Libyan Sea.

 It is a white monastery with fortress-like architecture.
 In fact, it is one of the most important monuments of southwestern Crete.

 The church of the monastery is dedicated to the Holy Trinity and the Assumption of the Virgin Mary.

 The year of the monastery’s founding is unknown.
 However, according to tradition, it was built when a farmer found an icon of the Assumption on a rock.
 The icon is said to have been hidden there during the Iconoclasm period from 726 to 842 AD, and the icon is still in the church at the monastery.

 The monastery is mentioned in the Venetian census of 1637 as Panagia Gounoskalitissa.
-The name Chrysoskalitissa is due to the last of the 98 steps of the monastery, which, as it is said, was gold and was sold during the Ottoman occupation.
+The name Chrysoskalitissa is due to the last of the 98 steps of the monastery, which, it is said, was made of gold and was sold during the Ottoman occupation.
 However, legend has it that those who are true believers still see the golden step.